Mrs. M. Pereira

 • Hear the applause of the audience

-• Learn in a way that is different from your other subjects
+• Learn in a way that is different from their other subjects

 Facilities and Equipment